 Power cables are included with the systems and can be found in the accessory box.
 These will plug into the back of your system into the Power supply unit, and then into the Wall outlet or a surge protector.
 Make sure that the switch on the back of the system, near the power plug is in the ON position.
 Typically, this is the position with the “I” symbol pointing down.

-These are self explanatory, however if you have older style mouse or keyboard, (purple/green) connectors may not exist on your system.
+These are self-explanatory, however if you have an older style mouse or keyboard, (purple/green) connectors may not exist on your system.
 If this is the case, you will need a PS2 to USB adapter in order to plug in the mouse/keyboard.
 Newer motherboards are less likely to have these ports, while some may only have one.